OtlotlengMajuja/Module_7_OTLMAJ363_BCL2401_F01_Otlotleng-Majuja_JSL07/README2.md

 The possiblity of errors and incomplete code made debugging difficult.
 Error handling for other possiblle problems (such as invalid DOM element references) is absent, input validation is implemented for `studentName` and `personalMessage`

 # Overall Learning Experience
+Through an understanding of event listener behaviour and event-driven programming, this project improved my comprehension of an event flow.